5 Things to Know About the iOS 14.5.1 Update

 For more on the iOS 14.5.1 download and installation, take a look at our guide.

-We’ve been using iOS 14.5.1 on a few iPhone models for a very short time and here’s what we’ve noticed about its performance thus far:
+We’ve been using iOS 14.5.1 on a few iPhone models for several days now and here’s what we’ve noticed about its performance thus far:

 iOS 14.5.1 Connectivity